-This is a very common condition where stomach acid backs up from the stomach to the food pipe or esophagus, irritating the esophagus.
-Normally the LES or upper esophageal sphincter, a muscle ring between the end of the esophagus and the stomach is closed preventing the movement of stomach contents in the direction of the mouth.
+Acid reflux is a very common condition where stomach acid backs up from the stomach into the esophagus, leading to irritation or burning.
+Normally lower esophageal sphincter (LES), a muscle ring between the end of the esophagus and the stomach tightens to prevent the movement of stomach contents upward.
 The LES only opens to allow food movement.
-However, when the LES is weakened or frequently opens there may be some fluid that can leak back up.
+However, when the LES weakens or relaxes at the wrong time, fluid from the stomach can escape.

-Most commonly acid reflux manifests as heartburn, a sour taste in the mouth or a hoarse voice.
-If acid reflux is persistent and interferes with your life you may have GERD or gastroesophageal reflux disease.
-You may need to be seen by a physician if this is the case.
+Most commonly, acid reflux manifests as heartburn, a sour taste in the mouth or a hoarse voice.
+If acid reflux is persistent and interferes with your life you may have GERD or gastroesophageal reflux disease, and may need to be seen by a physician.

 Order safe treatment for acid reflux View all treatments

 Avoiding reflux can be simple with lifestyle modifications and medications.
 In rare cases, surgery may be required.

 If you have GERD, you should be paying attention to the drinks you are consuming, how much you consume, and what you do after consumption.

 What drinks should I avoid?